kullervo16/checklist/README.md

 ### Release target

-The project contains a Dockerfile.
-You can also find the released versions on dockerhub.
+The easiest way to use the project is by launching it in a container.
+You can find all released versions on <a href="https://hub.docker.com/r/kullervo16/checklist/" target="_blank">dockerhub</a>.

 ## Templates